Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/TROUBLESHOOTING.md

 ### Timeout when connecting to service

-Depending on the host environment and network, this may present to applications as either a `TimeoutException`, `OperationCanceledException`, or a `ServiceBusException` with `Reason` of `ServiceTimeout` and most often occurs when the client cannot find a network path to the service.
+Depending on the host environment and network, this may present to applications as either a `ServiceBusConnectionError`, `OperationTimeoutError`, or a `ServiceBusError` and most often occurs when the client cannot find a network path to the service.

 To troubleshoot: